smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

                 └── 19
                     └── welcome-to-jekyll.html
 ```

+> A `Gemfile.lock` file will also have been created in the root directory.
+This is a list of all of the gems installed by `Bundler` at run time, including the exact versions and any dependencies not declared in the `Gemfile`.
+Note that both the `Gemfile` and the `Gemfile.lock` should both be checked in to our GitHub repo.

 You can see that all the static files needed for displaying a website are under `_site` and the rest of the source files are unchanged.
 In fact Jekyll will copy any of the source files into the `_site` directory unless they are excluded in the configuration file (Gemfiles, Markdown, and files beginning with `_` or `.` are excluded by default).
 Further, if any files have YAML front matter, these files will be "processed" by Jekyll.